 Please call the Catholic secondary school at least 72 hours in advance to schedule a shadowing experience for your child.
 Shadowing is for students only.
 Parents may schedule a tour of the building at a later and more convenient time for the secondary school.
-Eighth-grade students shadow during the fall semester, and seventh- grade students shadow during the spring semester.
-Shadowing should be scheduled on days when elementary schools are not in session.
+Shadowing begins in mid-September for 8th-grade students and in January for 7th- grade students.
+Students are strongly encouraged to shadow before mid-April.

 Open houses provide opportunities for students and parents to visit Catholic secondary school campuses.
 Open houses may include tours, special programs, and demonstrations.
 The format of the open house is interactive, and parents and students will have the opportunity to ask questions.
+For the open house dates of individual Catholic secondary schools, please refer to the listing of Catholic high schools.

 Acceptance letters and notification of registration will be sent by all Catholic secondary schools in February of each year.
-For the registration dates of individual Catholic secondary schools, please refer to the listing of Catholic high schools.